 In early July as per Miami Herald, Florida Governor Rick Scott signed new updates to the condo laws.
 One important focus is on financial statement disclosure.
-From July 1, 2018, Condo associations overseeing 150 or more units will be required make financial reports accessible to unit owners on a password protected website.
+From July 1, 2018, Condo associations overseeing 150 or more units will be required to make financial reports accessible to unit owners on a password-protected website.

-Transparency in operations is key for a condominium association to build trust and ensure accountability among community management.
+Transparency in operations is key for a condominium association to build trust with residents and ensure accountability.
 Are annual fees utilized appropriately?
 Are assessment charges reasonable?
 Making your residents fully aware of the association’s expense management and financial health is essential.

 Given the need for increased transparency, lessened misappropriations in funding, and enhanced public appeal, many more states are likely to follow suit.
-In light of the condo reform laws in Florida, we highlight five ways your association can build operational and financial transparency.
+In light of the Florida Condo Website Law, we highlight five ways your association can build operational and financial transparency.

 Craft an easily understandable CC&R/Governing Docs

 Every COA is required to create a CC&R, or a Covenants, Conditions & Restrictions document and/or governing documents that condo owners must sign at the closing.
 A CC&R highlights community rules that residents must abide by.
-If crafted well with simple language, residents can easily understand association expectations and how it aligns to overall operations.
-If you already have an existing CC&R, re-evaluate the content for ease in understanding.
+If crafted well with simple language, residents can easily understand association expectations and how it aligns with overall operations.
+If you already have an existing CC&R, re-evaluate the content for ease of understanding.
 Governing documents should also include how the association plans to share financial information with unit owners.
-Be aware that many older association documentation may not accommodate more modern technological methods of conveying this information.
+Be aware that much older association documentation may not accommodate more modern technological methods of conveying this information.
 Review your CC&R to make sure it meets your current community’s requirements and the law.

 Encourage owners to attend and participate in board meetings